matejgj/psytxt/content/authors/matej/_index.md

 I am currently focused on the development of resources that can help to tackle the challenge of automating personality traits recognition based on the text.

-In my free time, I like to do psychological experiments on myself and go beyond the comfort zone.
-I am into long distance trail running, rock and alpine climbing, and mountaineering.
-I finished multiple races over 100 km and climbed over 7000 m.
+In my free time, I like to do psychological experiments on myself and push out of the comfort zone.
+I am into long distance trail running, rock and alpine climbing, as well as mountaineering.
+Most notable experiences include a 173 km long trail running race and summiting a 7000 m high mountain.